ddnexus/pagy/docs/toolbox/methods/nav_js_tag.md

 2. Ensure the container's width accommodates all slots for a smooth transition as it resizes.

-3. Synchronize the pagy `:steps` with your container's discrete width changes for consistent alignment.
+3. Synchronize the pagy `:steps` with your container's discrete width changes, for consistent alignment.

 4. Test responsiveness to confirm that assigned slots fit within the corresponding width for each step.